neondatabase/website/content/docs/guides/flyway.md

 ## Create the first migration

 Create your first migration in the `/sql` directory.
-This migration will create a `person` table in your database.
+This migration creates a `person` table in your database.
 We'll name the migration file `V1__Create_person_table.sql`:

 ```bash
 create table person (